 The Srixon ZX Mk II hybrid golf club features a compact, tour-inspired shape with creative features to improve ball speed and forgiveness.
 The lightweight crown also frees up discretionary weight strategically placed to optimize launch conditions.

-During my time with the hybrid, I was immediately impressed with how the Dual Flex Zones improved ball speed on both heel and toe strikes.
+During our time with the hybrid, we were immediately impressed with how the Dual Flex Zones improved ball speed on both heel and toe strikes.

-By allowing the upper and lower areas of the face to flex independently, I noticed increased feel across the hitting area that added forgiveness along with a penetrating flight.
+By allowing the upper and lower areas of the face to flex independently, we noticed increased feel across the hitting area that added forgiveness along with a penetrating flight.

 The ZX Mk II also maintained impressive responsiveness with high-grade workability for better players wanting control and feedback.